Philipp Lahm: Bayern Munich

 After the departure of captain Mark van Bommel in January 2011, Lahm was made the new captain for the remainder of the 2010–11 season and eventually named club captain.
-On 19 May 2012, he captained Bayern in the 2012 UEFA Champions League Final against Chelsea at the Allianz Arena.
+On 19 May 2012, he captained Bayern in the Champions League final against Chelsea at the Allianz Arena.
 Lahm scored the team's first penalty in the shootout but Bayern finished as runner-up for the second time in three seasons.

-In the 2012–13 season, Lahm captained Bayern to an historic treble of the Bundesliga, DFB-Pokal and Champions League.
-In the final of the Champions League on 25 May 2013, Lahm helped his side to a 2–1 victory over fellow Bundesliga side Borussia Dortmund at historic Wembley Stadium in London.
+In the 2012–13 season, Lahm captained Bayern to an historic treble of the Bundesliga, DFB-Pokal and the UEFA Champions League.
+In the Champions League final on 25 May 2013, Lahm helped his side to a 2–1 victory over fellow Bundesliga side Borussia Dortmund at historic Wembley Stadium in London.
 After the game, he revealed how happy he was at winning the title, saying "It's incredible – a huge joy and huge relief.
 The pressure was enormous after losing in the Champions League final twice."

 From the start of the 2013–14 season, under new manager Pep Guardiola, Lahm was utilised as a defensive midfielder.
 Guardiola said of Lahm: "[He] is perhaps the most intelligent player I have ever trained in my career.
 He is at another level."
 That season brought a new milestone for Lahm and the club, as he captained Bayern to a record 24th Bundesliga title and the earliest league championship in Bundesliga history, retaining the title with seven games to spare, which beat the mark set by the club in the previous season.
-In June 2014, Lahm signed a new contract keeping him at Bayern until 2018.
+On 11 June 2014, Lahm signed a new contract keeping him at Bayern until 2018.

-On 18 October, Lahm scored the first brace of his career in a 6–0 defeat of SV Werder Bremen in the Bundesliga.
+On 18 October, Lahm scored his first brace of his career in a 6–0 win of Werder Bremen in the Bundesliga.
 On 26 April 2015, Bayern were confirmed as Bundesliga champions for the third consecutive season, giving Lahm the sixth league championship of his career.
-On 28 April 2015, he was one of four Bayern players to miss in a 2–0 penalty shootout defeat to Borussia Dortmund in the DFB-Pokal semi-final.
-Leading up to the 2015–16 season, Bayern head coach Pep Guardiola stated that Lahm could return to his role at fullback with the arrivals of Arturo Vidal and Joshua Kimmich.
+On 28 April 2015, he was one of four Bayern players, all FIFA World Cup winners, to miss in a 2–0 penalty shootout defeat to Borussia Dortmund in the DFB-Pokal semi-final.
+Leading up to the 2015–16 season, Bayern head coach Pep Guardiola stated that Lahm could return to his role at full-back with the arrivals of Arturo Vidal and Joshua Kimmich.